tylemonsanderson/data-science-ai-python-course/README.md

-# Python for Data Science - 3 Hour Beginner Course
+# Learn Python: A Course Designed Specifically for Data Science and AI

 *From "What's Python?" to analyzing real datasets in just 3 hours*